Kamal007OLica/Harvard-CS50-2025/README.md

 3. **Contribute**:
    - Found a bug?
 Open an issue.
    - Have a better solution?
-Submit a pull request.
    - Want to share feedback?
 Start a discussion.

 ---